The Outlier

 “Sir, the mob got to him before our officers could.
 And then, he awakened his powers and broke away.
 We couldn’t touch him.”

-“I’m well aware, Reynolds,” the first voice grumbled.
-“We’ve been fielding calls all afternoon calling for my resignation for failing to protect our fair citizens from this blatant attack.”
+“I’m well aware, Cason,” the first voice grumbled.
+“We’ve been fielding calls all afternoon calling for my resignation for failing to protect our fair citizens from this ‘blatant attack’.”
 Footsteps pounded as the man paced the hallway.
 “Here, I was hoping you’d come to inform me you had recaptured him.”

 “I’m sorry, sir.
 Officers are scouring the city as we speak.”